The site and the surrounding area

-The stadium will be partially dug-in with a fence of 1.83m sitting above the dug out areas and partially be level with the surrounding.
+The stadium will be partially dug-in and partially be level with the surrounding.
 The western ground enclosure is constructed from metal shutter gates, which are openable to allow open views from the existing Green Dale back towards the stadium.
 On match days the same roller shutters will be lowered and thereby create the permanent boundary requested by the FA.

 New sports and leisure facilities